 The PCB-AHA is pleased to announce that soon we will be accepting proposals for our 2019 conference, to be held in Las Vegas, July 31-August 2.
 Click 2019 PCB conference Call for Papers for further details.

-Our PCB-AHA Conference Program 2018 is now available.
+Our updated PCB-AHA Conference Program August 2-4, 2018 is now available, with more details about registration and events.
 Check it out for information about panels as well as an exciting plenary session (featuring Vicki Ruiz, Gordon Chang, Kelly Lytle Hernandez, and Adira Imada), luncheons (the Camarillo Latino/a Scholars Luncheon and the Western Association of Women Historians), and receptions, including something special for graduate students.
 You also can go to the Conference page for information about registration and lodging.
 We look forward to seeing you this August in Santa Clara!

-Looking to get in touch with panelists and colleagues for the 2018 PCB-AHA conference?
+Looking to get in touch with panelists and colleagues who are attending the 2018 PCB-AHA conference?
 Post a comment below.